SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Creating_Duration_Operator.md

 1. Select a data source that has at least two columns containing datetime values.

    > [!NOTE]
-> If you don't have an applicable data source you can download one from the catalog: [https://catalog.dataminer.services/catalog/5407](https://catalog.dataminer.services/catalog/5407)
+   > If you do not have an applicable data source, you can [download one from the catalog](https://catalog.dataminer.services/catalog/5407).

 1. Add a custom operator to the query and select *Duration*.